Sting

 Sting and Trudie's children: Jack, Mickey and Eliot

-After some time, the musician did everything to make his two older children — Joe and Kate — and his four younger ones become friends.
-Mickey happily played with his stepbrother's sons and attended parties with Kate.
+Eventually, Sting worked hard to bring his two older children—Joe and Kate—together with his four younger kids.
+Mickey bonded with his older half-siblings and joined Kate at family gatherings.
 Eliot had a successful solo career.
-Sting gave her his first bass guitar, the same one he learned to play.
+Sting gave her his very first bass guitar—the one he'd learned on himself.
 Jake is a model, and Giacomo is the frontman of the band Fiction Plane.

 Sting and his youngest son, Giacomo